 What Does Quinoa Taste Like?

 It has a mild flavor with subtle, earthy notes similar to brown rice but less dense.
-Depending on the variety, it can have a slightly bitter or nutty flavor.
+Depending on the variety, it can have a slightly bitter or nutty flavor that pairs well with vegetables and nuts making it one of the most versatile grains out there!

 Is Quinoa Better for you Than Rice?